ros2-rust/ros2_rust/docs/Contributing.md

 Use `cargo clippy` to check that code is idiomatic.

 For documenting functions, use declarative sentences, not imperative sentences.
 For instance, `Creates a by-value iterator.` should be used instead of `Create a by-value iterator.`.
+Use a period at the end of every phrase, even the "brief" description.

+Document any panics that might happen in a function, and where it makes sense, also document the errors that may be returned by a function.

 ### Unsafe code
 Keep `unsafe` blocks as small as possible.